DataDriven 75: 90 Days of Data Engineer Interview Data

 What separates them is iteration.
 The DD75 shows every data engineer a sample of the data on every problem.
 The perfect-run DEs look at it, write a quick exploratory query against the same tables, read what came back, and only then write a real attempt.
 The DEs at the bottom of the distribution do the opposite.
 Their first submission is whatever they came up with in their head.
 When it fails they edit it and resubmit.
 When that fails they edit it again.
 Most of them never write anything smaller than the full solution.

-The senior data engineers we know who rarely ship bugs do the same thing.
+The senior data engineers who rarely ship bugs do the same thing in production.
 They confirm the data before they trust it.

-What this means if you are interviewing for a data engineer role
+What this means if you're interviewing for DE roles

 The DataDriven 75 was built on a hypothesis: that data engineering interviews test a specific set of patterns, and that the field has been preparing for the wrong ones.
-Three months and 6,538 data engineers later, here is what the data says.
+Three months and 6,538 data engineers later, the data confirms it.

 Stop drilling SQL window functions.
-You are already good at them.
+Most DEs are already good at them.
 Start drilling the patterns that decide loops:

 The 73 DEs in the perfect-run cohort spent more than 60% of their DD75 time on data modeling and pipeline architecture, the two domains everyone else avoids.
 They practiced the rounds they were going to fail.